The Treasury Laws Amendment (Enhancing Whistleblower Protections) Act 2019 was given Royal Assent on 12 March 2019 and will commence on 1 July 2019.

 • how investigations into a disclosure will proceed;

-• how the company will ensure fair treatment of employees who are mentioned in whistleblower disclosures;
+• how the company will ensure the fair treatment of employees who are mentioned in whistleblower disclosures;

 • how the policy will be made available to officers and employees of the company.